Porus: Aftermath

 Despite the apparently one-sided results, Alexander was impressed by Porus and chose not to depose him.
 His territory was not only restored, but also expanded, with Alexander's forces annexing the territories of Glausaes, who ruled to the northeast of Porus' kingdom.
 Further, Omphis was reconciled with Porus.

-A joint expedition was then mounted against a territory east of the Chenab, ruled by an enemy cousin of Porus; he had earlier submitted to Alexander but, suspicious of Porus' rise in rank, chose to flee with his army.
-The date of this battle remains disputed; Alexander's forces overran his lands before meeting stiff resistance at a walled Sangala on the other side of the Ravi.
+A joint expedition was then mounted against a territory east of the Acesines, ruled by an enemy cousin of Porus; he had earlier submitted to Alexander although suspicious of Porus' rise in rank, chose to flee with his army.
+The date of this battle remains disputed; Alexander's forces overran his lands before meeting stiff resistance at a walled Sagala on the other side of the Hydraotes (Ravi River).
 Siege warfare was executed to brilliant effect and the full-fledged attack began once Porus had joined with his elephants.
 As Sangala and allied cities were razed, Porus was allowed to station his garrisons.

-Thereafter, Alexander proceeded unopposed to the Beas and even intended to cross it towards the Gangetic Plain; however, the monsoon was at its peak and his weary troops remained stubborn despite his cajoling and threats.
+Thereafter, Alexander proceeded unopposed to the Hyphasis (Beas) and even intended to cross it towards the Gangetic Plain; however, the monsoon was at its peak and his weary troops remained stubborn despite his cajoling and threats.
 A reluctant Alexander had to renounce his plans and turn back.
-Porus was thus ratified as the de facto ruler of the entire territory east of the Jhelum, with no European satrap to co-rule with, unlike Ambhi and Abisares.
+Porus was thus ratified as the de facto ruler of the entire territory east of the Hydaspes, with no European satrap to co-rule with, unlike Ambhi and Abisares.
 The crossing-back of the Jhelum was a prolonged affair; filled with festivities, it attracted thousands.